dungtq2k5/amazon-clone/README.md

 First!
-Thanks to "SuperSimpleDev" for creating a awsome JavaScript tutorial - continuing to his HTML-CSS tutorial for beginner that I've already wachted.
+Thanks to "SuperSimpleDev" for creating an awsome JavaScript tutorial - continuing to his HTML-CSS tutorial for beginner that I've already wachted.
 After following-watching-listening-doing step by step throughout his video I gained many knowledge about JavaScript like:
 - Combining HTML-CSS-JS together.
 - Making the buttons interactive with the user when click on them.
 - Implementing HTML code through JS.